Simple Ways to Learn to Love Your Job

-Make a list of what aspects of your current job you’d like to improve because you can’t solve a problem until you’ve defined it.
+Make a list of what aspects of your current job you’d like to improve, because you can’t begin to solve a problem until you’ve defined it.

 Take some time to clear your head and step away from any biases or negativity.
-Then, set a timer for ten minutes, first jotting down everything you don’t love about your job.
+Then, set a timer for ten minutes, and jot down everything you don’t love about your job.
 Be as specific as possible.
 Whereas “distracting atmosphere” or “rude coworkers” are both too vague to troubleshoot, breaking these down into “desk near the elevator makes it hard to focus” or “Seth in Marketing always shuts down my ideas in meetings” can help clarify your next steps.
-For example, you might talk to your supervisor about potentially moving your desk space or getting approval to work from home one day per week, or you might decide to find a “meeting buddy” who can help make space for you to talk.
+For example, you might talk to your supervisor about potentially moving your desk space or getting approval to work from home one day per week, and maybe you can find a “meeting buddy” who can help make space for you to express your ideas.